Classes

 *

-* The program starts in main()
+* - Every java program starts in main() method.

-* Every statement must end in semicolon
+* - Every statement must end in semicolon.

 */